 Even in an emergency, like when a blood clot causes a stroke, endovascular surgery is a treatment option.
 To clear blood clots, doctors aim clot-dissolving medicine directly at the clot through the catheter.
 They can even insert a stent-retriever to open the blood vessel and remove the clot.

 Neurosurgeons use an endovascular technique called embolization to treat aneurysms, blood vessel abnormalities and brain tumors.
 For this technique, doctors insert a tiny metal coil or adhesive into a blood vessel to block blood flow, preventing the problem from worsening.

 You may or may not be awake during your endovascular surgery.
 The sensations you feel may include:

 Your doctor administers the proper local anesthesia and sedatives if you’re awake so you won’t feel any discomfort during the procedure.

 After surgery, you may spend a couple days in the hospital for monitoring, or you may be released after a monitoring period the same day.
 At home, you can eat and walk on the first day of recovery.
 Your doctor gives you care instructions that include:

 You may feel weakness and have a reduced appetite for two weeks after surgery.
 You have less scarring from endovascular surgery than from open surgeries.
 About four to six weeks after the procedure, you can return to normal activities.

 You need the best care to treat and recover from any neurological condition.
 The Premier Brain & Spine neurosurgical team has earned an incredible reputation for treating patients with endovascular procedures.
-Contact the closest ambulatory surgery center to schedule an appointment today.
+Contact Premier Brain & Spine to schedule an appointment today.